danieldkim/charlotte/README.md

-* you can do some duck-typing on it to do different things depending on what the execution context is. for example, you will usually only want to override anchor tag click handlers when executing within a tab context.
+* you can do some duck-typing on it to do different things depending on what the execution context is. for example, you will usually only want to override anchor tag click handlers when executing within a page context.

 ### Global charlotte object